Eyre's 1839 expeditions: First expedition

-West and north again
+Second expedition

 Restless, Eyre dallied little before setting sail for Port Lincoln on his 24th birthday, 5 August 1839.
 His small party travelled along the coast to the vicinity of Streaky Bay before Eyre struck out alone with an Aboriginal companion.
-They reached their farthest point some 50 km west of the modern site of Ceduna, forced back by lack of water.
+They reached their farthest point some 50 km west of the modern site of Ceduna, before being forced back by lack of water.
 It was during this trip that they passed Lake Newland, which Eyre named after his friend Richard Francis Newland.

 Eyre then led his party across country back to the head of Spencer Gulf and their old campsite at Depot Creek, visiting and naming the Gawler Ranges (for the Governor) on the way.
-Determined to explore farther, he travelled north alone, this time going about 80 km farther than Mount Eyre, reaching a peak a little south-west of modern-day Leigh Creek.
+Determined to explore farther, he travelled north alone, this time going about 80 km farther than Mount Eyre, reaching a peak a little southwest of modern-day Leigh Creek.
 From here he saw that Lake Torrens was now filled with water, but it still blocked his path.
 He was compelled to return, being without any support.
 Back at camp he conferred with Baxter, whom he had sent east.
-Baxter is assumed to have crossed the Willochra Plain, and after traveling some 100 km, he had seen what he called nothing but a "low flat sea of scrub".

-Eyre returned to Adelaide directly, visiting and giving glowing reports of what was to become the Clare Valley.
+Baxter is assumed to have crossed the Willochra Plain, and after travelling some 100 km, he had seen what he called nothing but a "low flat sea of scrub".
+Eyre returned to Adelaide directly, giving glowing reports of what was to become the Clare Valley.
+He later made two further expeditions in 1840 and 1841.